koriditmeyer/ecommerceBackend/README.md

 ## 💼 Technical Elements

+08/01/24 [V0.4]:
+- [NEW] Update endpoints to integrate a success handler and an error handler.
+- [NEW] Update endpoints to use passport with JWT
+- [NEW] Update passport strategies to use JSON Web Token instead of sessions
+- [NEW] Update the client side HTML and JS to work with JWT

 20/12/23 [V0.3]:
-- [NEW] Update router, middleware and schema structure to be compatible with passport
+- Update router, middleware and schema structure to be compatible with passport
-- [NEW] Use Passport as session manager.
+- Use Passport as session manager.
 Implement the local strategies to register and login
-- [NEW] Add passport-github v2 functionality.
+- Add passport-github v2 functionality.
 Add New passport strategy and new github login endpoint

 18/12/23 [V0.2]: